Jack Ashley, Baron Ashley of Stoke: Disability campaigner

 Ashley received an Honorary Doctorate from Heriot-Watt University in 1979.

 In 1986, Ashley and his wife founded the charity Defeating Deafness, now known as Deafness Research UK.
 He retired from the House of Commons at the 1992 general election and was created a life peer as Baron Ashley of Stoke, of Widnes in the County of Cheshire on 10 July 1992.

 He received a cochlear implant in 1993 which restored much of his hearing.
+In 1996, he founded the Graham Fraser foundation in memory of Graham Fraser, the procedure's pioneer in the United Kingdom, in order to fund hearing loss research.

 He was the subject of This Is Your Life in October 1974 when he was surprised by Eamonn Andrews while playing badminton in the back garden of his home in Epsom.

 Personal life

 Ashley married Pauline Kay Crispin (1932–2003) in 1951; she died aged 70 in Surrey.
 They had three daughters, including journalist Jackie Ashley.
 His son-in-law was television presenter Andrew Marr through Marr's marriage to Jackie.

-Ashley contracted pneumonia, and died on 20 April 2012, at the age of 89.
+Ashley contracted pneumonia, and died at Epsom Hospital in Surrey on 20 April 2012, at the age of 89.